ISO Certification

 ISO is the International Organization for Standardization, an independent non-governmental organization that develops and publishes standards for products, processes, services, and materials across every industry.
 ISO members are from the national standards bodies of 172 countries.

-ISO has issued over 25,000 standards covering aspects like technology manufacturing and management.
-The evolving needs of the manufacturing industry, driven by increasing demands for product quality and customer satisfaction, are addressed by these ISO standards, which are monitored by 841 technical committees and subcommittees across the globe that create uniformity in manufacturing processes, terminology and measurements, reducing errors and inconsistencies.
+ISO has issued over 25,000 standards covering aspects like technology, manufacturing, and management.
+The evolving needs of the manufacturing industry, driven by increasing demands for product quality and customer satisfaction, are addressed by these ISO standards, which are monitored by 841 technical committees and subcommittees across the globe that create uniformity in manufacturing processes, terminology, and measurements, reducing errors and inconsistencies.

 What is the ISO 9000 series?

-ISO 9000 family is a set of international standards focused on quality management systems (QMS).
+The ISO 9000 family is a set of international standards focused on quality management systems (QMS).
 It provides guidance for organizations to meet adequate quality assurance, regulatory requirements, and customer expectations.

 ISO 9000 was published in 1987, followed by several revisions in the subsequent years, namely in 2000, 2008, and the recent one in 2015.
 ISO 9000:2015 Quality management systems - Fundamentals and Vocabulary, which outlines key quality management principles, including: